 It is essential that students who are offered a second (final) reassessment opportunity receive appropriate academic counselling and are fully supported.
 Boards may wish to consider alternative forms of assessment in these instances.
-Where a student fails in their second attempt at reassessment, it may be possible for them to continue on course for an Ordinary Degree (I4.3) or to transfer to another course subject to Recognition of Prior Learning regulations and standard entry requirements (I4.4).
+Where a student fails in their second attempt at reassessment, it may be possible for them to continue on course for an Ordinary Degree (I4.3) or to transfer to another course subject to meeting the requirements for that programme (I4.4).